“We became B-Corp certified in April and really view it as a starting place for everything else that we want to do as a company.”

 Do you have any strategies that you’ve found to be effective tackling these states that you described as spread out?
 Are there any kinds of accounts or chains that you’re tackling to make those reps be successful where they are?

-Yeah, we are in chains in the out of state markets.
+Yeah, we are in chains in the out-of-state markets.
 That’s primarily getting to know the chain buyers, which our reps have done a good job with.
-There’s, of course, a lot of love for “local” in out of state markets.
+There’s, of course, a lot of love for “local” in out-of-state markets.
 So, how do you penetrate that?
 Our reps are primarily born and bred in those markets.
-We had some misfires with reps that we’ve taken from Colorado and put them in an out of state market.
+We had some misfires with reps that we’ve taken from Colorado and put in an out-of-state market.
 But also, I’m thinking of one or two examples in which that has been successful.
 So it’s a lot of the same blocking and tackling that we do here in Colorado.
-But very often, you know, those out of state reps come with their own relationships.
+But very often, you know, those out-of-state reps come with their own relationships.
 Maybe those relationships are a tavern or restaurant or liquor store, but maybe they’re something else.
-Maybe they’re a fly fishing shop, maybe they’re a bike shop, maybe they’re a climbing gym that is in line with our values, our goals, and our demographic that we’re targeting.
+Maybe they’re a fly fishing shop, maybe they’re a bike shop, or maybe they’re a climbing gym that is in line with our values, our goals, and the demographic that we’re targeting.

 “Those out of state reps come with their own relationships.
 Maybe those relationships are a tavern or restaurant or liquor store, but maybe they’re something else.
 Maybe they’re a fly fishing shop, maybe they’re a bike shop, maybe they’re a climbing gym that is in line with our values, our goals, and our demographic.”